 Women Writers of the South Asian Diaspora: Interpreting Gender, Texts and Contexts.
 (Co-edited Anthology, Accepted)

 “Sikh Diasporic Negotiations: Indian and Canadian History in Can You Hear the Nightbird Call?”.
 Sikh Formations.
 Vol. 14.
 No. 1.
 Abingdon UK: Routledge (Taylor and Francis).
 1-16.
 2018. https://doi.org/10.1080/17448727.2018.1438881

 “Children’s Literature, Management Concepts and Interdisciplinarity”.
 The Atlantic Literary Review Quarterly.
 Vol 18, Issue 1.
 Atlantic Publishers: Delhi.
 2017.
 11-29.

 Chapters in Edited Anthologies

 “Inhabiting Trishanku in Canada: Threshold Experience in the Oeuvre of M. G. Vassanji”.
-In-Between: Liminal Spaces in Canadian Culture and Literature.
+In-Between: Liminal Spaces in Canadian Culture and Literature (Canadiana Series).
 Ed.
 Stefan L Brandt.
-New York, Oxford, et al.: Peter Lang.
-(Forthcoming)
+Frankfurt, Oxford et al.: Peter Lang.
+2017.
+47-59.

 “Women Within Precincts: Colonialism and Racialization in The Madwoman in the Attic, Wide Sargasso Sea and Jane Eyre.
 Liberating Herself: Emancipationist Writing at the Fin de Siècle.
 Ed.
 Elena Shabliy.
 UK: Cambridge Scholars Publishing.
 (Forthcoming)